Generated upper-valley meadow river scene representing the Teton River near Driggs in Idaho, not an exact location photo

 Listed in the Upper Snake access guide as a two-sided Teton River access roughly 12 miles northwest of Driggs.

-Cache Bridge corridor
+Cache Bridge area

 Guide-listed upper-river access that broadens the reach options when one bridge section feels too crowded or too slow.